datatrails/go-datatrails-demos/README.md

 # go-datatrails-demos

-## Integrity Demo
+## Inclusion Demo

-The integrity demo will verify the integrity of a datatrails event.
+The inclusion demo will verify the inclusion of a datatrails event.

 This is achieved by creating an inclusion proof for that event and then verifying the inclusion proof against the merkle log.